particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli.md

 2. **Make sure your USB cable is not damaged in some way**.
 Again, cross-testing against another device and against another cable is strongly recommended.
 3. **Bypass USB hub / extension**s - if you are working with a device and are seeing issues related to its USB connection, try disconnecting all USB devices and reconnecting only your Particle device directly to you computer’s USB port.
 4. For Windows devices, you may need to ensure that the appropriate drivers are installed.
 IF you see the error `LIBUSB_ERROR_NOT_SUPPORTED`, you may need to install the latest [Particle USB/serial drivers](http://binaries.particle.io/cli/installer/windows/ParticleDriversSetup.exe).
 Please see our extensive troubleshooting documentation for fixing Windows driver issues here: ([link](https://github.com/rickkas7/particle%5Fnotes/tree/master/fixing-windows-10-serial-drivers)).
 5. Check your computer's Device Manager to ensure that your computer is able to identify the device.
-For MacOS, you will need to go to `Applications/Utilities` and open up the application called "System Information."
+For Mac OS, you will need to go to `Applications/Utilities` and open up the application called "System Information."
 For Windows, this is your Device Manager.

 When in DFU mode, the Device Manager looks like this: (Note that it may say **Photon DFU Mode** regardless of device type.)